 Grasp concepts via explanations, stories and anecdotes in friendly, readable writing.

-Develop animation and production skills quickly via 20+ short videos.
+Develop animation and production skills quickly via 20+ short, original videos.

 See ideas come to life through original hand-drawn visuals throughout the course.